x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission.md

 ### Use Exchange Online PowerShell to enable or disable SMTP AUTH on multiple mailboxes

 Use a text file to identify the mailboxes.
-Values that don't contain spaces (for example, the alias, email address, or account name) work best.
+Values that don't contain spaces (for example, alias, email address, or account name) work best.
 The text file must contain one mailbox on each line like this:

 > akol@contoso.com <br> tjohnston@contoso.com <br> kakers@contoso.com